-OTIP contributes to several other federal agency reports.
-These reports provide information on human trafficking on national and global scales and document the US government’s efforts to combat modern day slavery.
+OTIP contributes to reports from several other federal agencies.
+These reports provide information on human trafficking and the U.S. government's efforts to combat it on national and global scales.

 Federal Strategic Action Plan

-The Departments of Justice (DOJ), Health and Human Services (HHS), and Homeland Security (DHS) co-chaired the development of the Federal Strategic Action Plan on Services to Victims of Human Trafficking in the United States.
+The Departments of Justice (DOJ), Health and Human Services (HHS), and Homeland Security (DHS) co-chaired the development of the Federal Strategic Action Plan on Services to Victims of Human Trafficking in the United States (PDF) Visit disclaimer page .
 The five-year plan was released in 2014 and seeks to:

 - Align efforts by promoting strategic and coordinated services for victims at the federal, regional, state, territorial, tribal and local levels